hiredscorelabs/cornell/README.md

 __Note__

-    In case the `index.yaml` was already present, it will be updated with new interactions, otherwise new file will be created.
+    In case the `index.yaml` is already present, it will be updated with new interactions.
+Otherwise, a new file will be created.

 In this specific example, we can see that the 2 requests are mapped to the saved cassettes: